 Innovestment has been involved in this topic from the beginning, as we had Plugsurfing in our portfolio from 2013, a company whose app allowed users to find and refuel at e-pumps and brought the investors an exit in 2018.
 And many young companies are now working on interesting concepts, as journalist Don Dahlmann, who has been following the topic of mobility for years, recently described on Gründerszene.

-emonet (short for "e-mobility net") has just acquired four sites directly from Saxon municipalities for this purpose, where parking spaces and 40 e-charging points are being built.
-The first ones have already been installed.
-More are planned, because as Andreas Guba, the CMO of emonet says:
+emonet (short for "e-mobility net") has already acquired four sites directly from Saxon municipalities for this purpose, where parking spaces and 40 e-charging points are being built.
+The first charging points have already been working for a short time in front of an apartment block in Lengenfeld.

-emonet wants to play its part (also beyond Saxony) in ensuring that by 2040 at least five million charging points are available for the forecast 17 million e-cars in this country.
+emonet wants to play its part (also beyond Saxony) in ensuring that at least two million charging points are available for the forecast 17 million e-cars in this country by 2040.

 Click on the offer profile to find out more about the current emonet investment project and to support the development of a needs-based e-charging infrastructure in Germany yourself.